georgeben/nodejs-starter/README.md

 - [Docker](https://docker.com)

 ### Installation
-1. Clone this repository by running `git clone https://github.com/Miles-ng/miles-api`
+1. Clone this repository by running `git clone https://github.com/georgeben/nodejs-starter.git`

-2. Change your directory to the project's directory by running `cd miles-api`
+2. Change your directory to the project's directory by running `cd nodejs-starter`
 3. Create a .env file and fill in all the values specified in the `env.schema` file
 4. Start the application by running `docker-compose up`.
 Make sure you have stable internet connection, as some docker images may need to be downloaded.
 5. Access the app by opening up http://localhost:3001/ on your browser.